mikaelnousiainen/RS41ng/README.md

 # RS41ng - Amateur radio firmware for Vaisala RS41 and Graw DFM-17 radiosondes

+**NEW:** Experimental support for Graw DFM-17 radiosondes added!
+Please test and report any issues!

-**NOTE:** While this firmware has been tested with great success on a number of high-altitude balloon flights, it is still a work in progress and some features might not work as expected yet!
+**NOTE:** While this firmware has been tested (on RS41) with great success on a number of high-altitude balloon flights, it is still a work in progress and some features might not work as expected yet!
 In particular, the time sync (scheduling) features and use of an external Si5351 as a transmitter need more testing.